angrowth/ece-bigdata-labs/01.introduction-to-big-data/lab.md

 To connect via SSH:

 1. On Windows only, you might have to install Putty: https://www.putty.org/
 2. Check the email you received from Adaltas.
 You will find your username, password, and a sample SSH command there.
-My username is gauthier, this is the command I received:
+My username is a.nachid-ece, this is the command I received:
    ```
    ssh a.nachid-ece@edge-1.au.adaltas.cloud
    ```